 Details about the Nashville Chapter:

-- When: The Nashville chapter meets once per month on the 2nd Tuesday of the month from 6:30-8:30 pm.
+- When: The Nashville community meets once per month on the 2nd Tuesday of the month from 6:30-8:30 pm.

-- Our chapter leaders also try to coordinate other activities to keep everyone connected and have a steady flow of social interaction-which is so important after losing a spouse.
+- Our community leaders also try to coordinate other activities to keep everyone connected and have a steady flow of social interaction-which is so important after losing a spouse.